 - The incident's proximity to the program site, its impact on the availability of housing, food, water, and medical supplies, the protection of law and order, the intensity of military presence in the program area, and (if political) the target of the unrest;

-- Consultations with the U.S. State Department's Office of American Citizens Services and Crisis Management (+1-202-501-4444 from overseas and 1-888-407-4747 from U.S. and Canada) and with the Overseas Security Advisory Council (202-309-5056; email@example.com) and local experts in the country about crisis or security concerns in the area and any measures that the U.S. is taking to evacuate its citizens from the host country;
+- Consultations for international trips with the U.S. State Department's Office of American Citizens Services and Crisis Management (+1-202-501-4444 from overseas and 1-888-407-4747 from U.S. and Canada) and with the Overseas Security Advisory Council (202-309-5056; email@example.com) and local experts in the country about crisis or security concerns in the area and any measures that the U.S. is taking to evacuate its citizens from the host country;

 - Consultations for international trips with the University's global medical and evacuation insurance provider and broker/risk consultant regarding the necessity of evacuation and options for emergency evacuation routes and action plans.